unicef/giga-blocks-documentation/README.md

 # Introduction

-This is a Giga Documentation Repo.
+This is a Giga Blocks Documentation Repo.

 # System Requirements: